-Some extramural sponsors of research projects include a category in their budget forms called participant support costs, which encompass transportation, per diem, stipends and other related costs for participants or trainees (but not employees) in connection with relevant conferences, meetings, symposia, training activities and workshops.
+Some extramural sponsors of research projects include a category in their budget forms called participant support costs, which encompass transportation, per diem, stipends, and other related costs for participants or trainees (but not employees) in connection with relevant conferences, meetings, symposia, training activities, and workshops.

 Participant support is provided by a number of federal agencies and other sponsors; however, the National Science Foundation has the most restrictive policies governing the budgeting, expending, and reporting of these funds.

-Program Participants are individuals who are the recipients of service or training provided at a workshop, conference, seminar, symposia or other short-term instructional or information sharing activity funded by an external grant or award or the training beneficiaries of the project or program funded by an external grant or award.
+Program participants are individuals who are the recipients of service or training provided at a workshop, conference, seminar, symposia, or other short-term instructional or information-sharing activity funded by an external grant or award or the training beneficiaries of the project or program funded by an external grant or award.
 Participants perform no work or services for the project or program other than for their own benefit.
-A participant is not involved in providing any deliverable to the university or a third party, or would not be terminated or replaced for failure to perform.
+A participant is not involved in providing any deliverable to the University or a third party, or would not be terminated or replaced for failure to perform.
 University employees may not be participants.
-A person classified as an intern would be paid as an employee and not as a program participant, because the intern, while receiving certain training, is also providing services to UMB, the grant sponsor, or a third party.
+A person classified as an intern would be paid as an employee and not as a program participant, because the intern, while receiving certain training, also is providing services to UMB, the grant sponsor, or a third party.

-Participant Payments are costs used to pay program participant small non-compensatory stipends and possibly reimbursement of travel costs or other out-of-pocket costs incurred to support attendance at a workshop, conference, seminar, symposia or other short-term training or information sharing activity.
-Participant support is distinguished from student support in that stipends for student support are for the objective of obtaining a degree, whereas participants are usually not students and, if they are, the non-compensatory stipend is not to support their degree-seeking enrollment.
+Participant payments are costs used to pay program participant small, noncompensatory stipends and possibly reimbursement of travel costs or other out-of-pocket costs incurred to support attendance at a workshop, conference, seminar, symposia, or other short-term training or information-sharing activity.
+Participant support is distinguished from student support in that stipends for student support are for the objective of obtaining a degree, whereas participants are usually not students and, if they are, the noncompensatory stipend is not to support their degree-seeking enrollment.
 Participant expenses may be paid for directly or a reimbursement made to the individual.

 Review guidelines carefully to determine whether participant support costs can be included in the project budget as direct costs and whether F&A costs can be recovered.
-Whenever Participant Support Costs are proposed in a budget, a detailed justification will be required that describes the purpose for the costs and the way in which they will directly benefit the proposed project’s scope of work.
+Whenever participant support costs are proposed in a budget, a detailed justification will be required that describes the purpose for the costs and the way in which they will directly benefit the proposed project’s scope of work.
 Most federal agencies do not allow participant support costs to be included as direct costs for the calculation of F&A cost recovery for a sponsored program.
 This is an agency-specific rule, however, and not a general rule for all participant support costs.

 Select the appropriate cost element on the Non-Personnel Budget tab, Participant Support panel.
 Some of the choices include: